jpn--/larch/doc/example/202_exampville_logsums.rst

 	modechoicelogsums = numpy.zeros([d.nCases(), nZones], dtype=numpy.float32)

-Now we'll `setUp` the model, which allocates the necessary memory for various computational parts.
+Now we'll :meth:`~Model.setUp` the model, which allocates the necessary memory for various computational parts.
-We also set `preserve_casewise_logsums` to True, which will ensure that the logsums created during the calculation of the loglikelihood are preserved after that calculation completes.
+We also set :attr:`~Model.preserve_casewise_logsums` to True, which will ensure that the logsums created during the calculation of the loglikelihood are preserved after that calculation completes.
 (Otherwise they can be discarded to save memory.)